-So, today I’ll take you on a social media journey to find out more.
-If you’d rather listen than read, check out this edition of the Digital Marketing Podcast “Around the world with Social Media in 24 mins“, where I talk about these key networks.
+So, today I will take you on a social media journey to find out more.
+If you would rather listen than read, check out this edition of the Digital Marketing Podcast “Around the world with Social Media in 24 mins“, where I talk about these key networks.

-As I’m in the UK, I’ll start my circumnavigation of the globe in Europe and that means heading to Spain.
-While you’ll be on the right track if you’re investing in a Spanish Facebook presence, you will be missing a very tasty piece of pie if you neglect Tuenti.
+As I am in the UK, I will start my circumnavigation of the globe in Europe and that means heading to Spain.
+Whilst you will be on the right track if you are investing in a Spanish Facebook presence, you will be missing a very tasty piece of pie if you neglect Tuenti.
 Tuenti preceded Facebook in the Spanish social networking space and as a result, it still maintains an active, engaged user base of around 10 million users.

 Its look and feel has many similarities to Facebook, and users interact in a similar way through liking, sharing and commenting.
 It is popular amongst local Spanish brands; in fact it is quite common to see the Tuenti logo on ecommerce websites and even on shopping bags, indicating that it is an integral part of Spanish online culture.
 The fact that is popular with local brands makes it an interesting target for international brands –helping to show that they understand the local market and have greater relevance to the local users.

-We’re now going to head north and east –so zip up your coats, put on your hats and come with me to Russia!
+We are now going to head north and east – so zip up your coats, put on your hats and come with me to Russia!